Menu

 • November 19, 2023 9:45 AM | James Fleming (Administrator)

 Our next conference, Structural Injustice, will be on September 27, 2024.
-It will be a hybrid event: an in-person conference hosted by University of Chicago's Pozen Family Center for Human Rights together with a Zoom meeting.
+It will be a hybrid event: an in-person conference hosted by University of Chicago's Pozen Family Center for Human Rights and Law School together with a Zoom meeting.
 Please register here, indicating whether you will be in person or on Zoom.
-We will distribute the Zoom link to registrants shortly before the conference.

 Program